#

 April 16, 2026

 You implemented multi-factor authentication to stop account takeovers, yet attackers are still finding a way in.
 They use sophisticated adversary-in-the-middle (AiTM) attacks and MFA fatigue tactics that bypass the push notifications and one-time codes you rely on.
-This creates a critical gap in your defenses, placing the burden of detection on your employees.
+This creates a critical gap in your defenses, placing the entire security burden on your employees.
 It’s time for a control that works.
 True phishing resistant mfa is designed to neutralize these modern threats by creating a direct, unforgeable cryptographic link between a user and a service.
-This guide explains how this technology works, why it’s a foundational part of a modern security program, and how you can deploy it to prevent credential theft before it leads to a breach.
+This guide breaks down how this technology works, why it’s foundational for modern security, and how you can deploy it to prevent credential theft before it leads to a breach.

 Key Takeaways